mech/Notes/JavaScript/angular.md

 ## Asynchronous Events

 Use `$rootScope` as a event bus to broadcast event.
+Avoid `$rootScope` for sharing data, use Services.
+Use custom crazy event systems at your own risk.
+Rely on binding!

 ```
 $rootScope.$broadcast(EVENT_NAME, {data: 'Some data'});